kaoskorobase/oscpp/README.md

 ## Installation

 Since **oscpp** only consists of header files, the library doesn't need to be compiled or installed.
-Simply put the header file directory `include` into a location that is searched by your compiler and you're set.
+Simply put the `include` directory into a location that is searched by your compiler and you're set.

 ## Usage